Select "Share Parking" from the main menu and follow the instructions.

 Select “Account Balance” from the main menu to see your next payout amount.

-Using the above image as a reference, scroll left or right in the screen areas indicated by the red arrows.
+Using the above image as a reference, scroll left or right in the screen areas indicated by the red box.

 For Rover to work as a competitive sharing platform, especially during launch periods, we recommend setting your price at around 20% less than nearby commercial parking lots.